egidux/eTaskerPublic/README.md

 in API doc only what is implemented

-when API implemented, eTasker server and Jenkins(continuous integration) will run on VM, around second semester
+eTasker server and Jenkins(continuous integration) will run on VM, around second semester

 ###Requirements: